pobot-nros/nros-core/README.rst

-Interoperability with non-Linux worlds is provided by the mean of a Web services based gateway, added by an optional package to avoid heaviering configurations not needing such a support.
+Interoperability with non-Linux worlds is provided by the mean of a Web services based gateway, added by an optional package to avoid weighing down configurations not needing such a support.

 Content
 =======